kungpfui/engkit-chipbead/README.md

 - [Tayo Yuden]
 - [Würth]

 This script can download the s-parameter files by themself.
 Just execute and all files are placed into the *sparam* folder (created if not exists).
+This should done automatically while setup.py runs.

-### beadselect.py
+### ekbead/beadselect.py
 The visualisation stuff

-### touchstone.py
+### ekbead/touchstone.py
 A quick 'n' dirty touchstone file reader.
 It's not proper done but should work most of the time.